garethr/garethr-docker/README.md

 only if the image of that name does not already exist.
 This is downloading a large binary so on first run can take a while.
 For that reason this define turns off the default 5 minute timeou for exec.

+Now you have an image you can run commands within a container managed by docker.

+    docker::run { 'helloworld':
+      image   => 'base',
+      command => '/bin/sh -c "while true; do echo hello world; sleep 1; done"' }

+This is equivalent to running the following:

+    docker run -d base /bin/sh -c "while true; do echo hello world; sleep 1; done"

+but then having the process managed by upstart.